Work: Child throttling a goose

 “Boethos, although he is better with silver, made an admirable child throttling a goose”, Pliny.

-This is a cast taken from the smaller Roman marble copy of the original, which was part of a bronze sculptural group, modelled by the Greek sculptor Boethos around the 2nd century BCE.
 The composition is pyramidal with the child depicted standing, legs apart for greater stability.
 His torso is arched backwards to increase the force of his arms and hands which are squeezing the goose’s long neck and pressing it against his left shoulder.
 The goose’s body is immobilized, tight in the child’s grip.

 There is a strong contrast between the child’s chubby, well-combed appearance and the violence of the act of suffocating the animal.
 The expression of child’s face and the look in his eye reveal a certain cynicism that contradicts the natural innocence of the child.
 The realistic portrayal of the goose indicates careful observation from nature.
 The goose’s feet, beak and the various sizes and thicknesses of its feathers are all accurately recreated.